lorencerri/screeps/README.md

 **Known Issues**

-- [] Multiple creeps will go towards the same source, despite only one mining spot being available
+- [ ] Multiple creeps will go towards the same source, despite only one mining spot being available
+- [ ] Creeps will still leave the deposit structure even if they only partially cleared their inventory

 https://gist.github.com/tedivm/53063e46b58ef80e9df1